Tuesday, October 30, 2012

 And people ALWAYS wanted to look at the stuff waiting to be re-shelved… it was like we were hiding Willie Wonka Golden Tickets in there.
 But like I said, the video rental business thrived on re-renting the latest titles.
 You can’t move a title from under the counter (where the drop box emptied).

-I also worked on some things to help out the bottom line, like with the Coke deliveries.
+I also worked on some things to help the bottom line, like the Coke deliveries.
 In reading through some order forms, I saw that you could save up your empty Coke bottles and give them back to the driver, for a recycling credit.
-So I instituted a bottle-recycling program, which put a few bucks back on our account.
+So I instituted a bottle-recycling program, which put a few bucks back in our account.
 Lord knows we drank enough of the stuff in the store.

-You know how video stores used to always have popcorn going?
+Do you remember how video stores used to always have popcorn going?
 We had that too, free for all customers, but the neighborhood kids were eating us out of house and home.
-They would stop by on the way home from school, get a bag of popcorn and then head home.
+They would stop by on the way home from school, get a bag of popcorn, and then head home.
 The popcorn was supposed to be for our customers, but we were handing it out like free lunch.
 I put a stop to that immediately.
 The popcorn was for actual customers; I felt no obligation to feed the neighborhood kids from my store’s budget.
 The kids got over it, and I didn't have to devote my staff’s time and energy to keeping an eye on them in the store.
 I mean; you had to have a credit card to take out a membership, so the kids didn't have any business in the store anyway.

 Anyway, within a single month, I was able to completely turn the store around.
 It really was my best work.
 I was able to take all the skills and experiences I’d picked up over my retail career and use them to completely make over this store.
 Sure, it only took me 13 years…